Timonwa/techroadmap/README.md

 ## About The Project

-Tech Roadmap lets you have access to collections of ebooks, videos, articles, guides, etc on different careers in the tech industry including the no-code jobs.
+Tech Roadmap lets you have access to collections of ebooks, videos, articles, guides, etc on different careers in the tech industry including no-code jobs.
-So if you are looking for resources either for yourself or someone else who is about to begin and or start growing a tech career, then Tech Roadmap is the place to start.
+So if you are looking for resources either for yourself or someone else who is about to begin or start growing a tech career, then Tech Roadmap is the place to start.

-The roadmaps or step-by-step guides are carefully curated for the different Tech Careers listed on our websites.
-And the collections of resources are carefully arranged so that the learner has a guided learning path.
+These roadmaps or step-by-step guides are carefully curated for the different Tech Careers listed on our websites.
+The collections of resources are carefully arranged so that the learner has a guided learning path.

 <!-- You can read more about what inspired Tech Roadmap in my [article](https://blog.timonwa.com/tech-roadmap-everything-you-need-to-help-you-choose-and-learn-a-career-in-tech). -->